m0xpd/FLIP/Eurorack/README.md

 The two PCBs are joined electrically by two 1*8 way 0.1 inch headers, with further mechanical security provided by a pair of 3mm bolts and spacers.

+Full design details of the main coard, control board, and front panel are presented as KiCad projects.
+The folders include schematics and BoMs, where relevant.

 # Specifications

 **Width:**